 Here is the link to the current project, please feel free to share with friends and family.

-I have written a blog post on these sessions, please read here.
+To tell you more about it I have written a blog about these sessions, please read here.

 Featured in the press

 This project has captured the attention of the press and a number of local news outlets.
 On the occasion I was asked to do an interview for one of the Albanian’s national TV channels, Top Channel.
 It is in Albanian but you can get the gist of it.
 It also recounts my story of moving to London with my British husband whom I met in Albania, Tirana.